vingkan/noflyzone/_clues/event-keynote-speech-TWPZ.md

 # Keynote Speech

-> At 7:00 PM, give this keynote speech to all the attendees of the gala.
+> At <span data-relativeminutes="30">7:00 PM</span>, give this keynote speech to all the attendees of the gala.

 Good evening, everyone.
 My name is Skylar Vesper and I have worked as a Quality Engineer at Broeing for the past six years.